Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-spatial-support-english.rst

   - or based on a ``new`` operator (ex: ``matrix:new/1``), in which case with a higher-level user-term (ex: a matrix with integer coordinates, in which case they will be automatically converted to floats)
 - for clarity and in order to provide them with specified operations (like dot product), we preferred defining vectors as a separate type from the matrix one (even if a vector could be represented as a 1-column matrix)
 - by default, for least surprise, coordinates are displayed *not* rounded (refer to the ``printout_{width,precision}`` defines in ``linear.hrl``)
+- the procedure to check the validity of computations is the following:

+  - first implement the arbitrary version
+  - validate it, by internal operations and by comparison with a tool like Scilab/Octave
+  - implement the specialised versions
+  - validate them against the arbitrary version

 - operations are not implemented defensively, in the sense that a base runtime error will be triggered if a type or a size does not match, rather than being special-cased (anyway generally no useful context could be specifically reported)
 - extra runtime checks can be enabled by setting the ``myriad_check_linear`` flag (refer to ``GNUmakevars.inc``)
 - for `homogeneous coordinates <https://en.wikipedia.org/wiki/Homogeneous_coordinates#Use_in_computer_graphics_and_computer_vision>`_: any implicit homogeneous `w` coordinate is ``1.0``